pulumi/pulumi-hugo/themes/default/content/learn/embedding-pulumi/considerations/index.md

 block_external_search_index: false
 ---

 Now that we've got a bit of code, we need to consider how we're going to use this code.
 We're not going to be running it from our local console any longer, so we have some things to think about.

 ## Adding logging

-Since we’re running an API that could get called anywhere, it’s always good to add some logging to our stack.
+Since we're running an API that could get called anywhere, it's always good to add some logging to our stack.
 Why?
-Well, you’ll need those logs for debugging, and if someone were to try to access a system through, for example, your pipeline, the basic system logs are probably the first place they’ll try to wipe out.
-Additional logging locations that are separate from the actual system means you can set up a write-only connection, ensuring that any compromise to that system can’t affect the logs as they’re written.
+Well, you'll need those logs for debugging, and if someone were to try to access a system through, for example, your pipeline, the basic system logs are probably the first place they'll try to wipe out.
+Additional logging locations that are separate from the actual system means you can set up a write-only connection, ensuring that any compromise to that system can't affect the logs as they're written.

 Pulumi has some built-in ability in the free tier to log with a call to `pulumi.<log-level>`.
-If you’re needing for audit logging (tracking which system or who triggered each action), that’s on the Enterprise tier.
-We’re going to use the built-in logs, however, to get us going.
+If you're needing audit logging (tracking which system or who triggered each action), that's on the Enterprise tier.
+We're going to use the built-in logs, however, to get us going.

 If you're not familiar with logging libraries, the call is typically to the logging level as you'll find with the Pulumi logging functions (`pulumi.debug()`, `pulumi.info()`, `pulumi.error()`, etc.).
 Logging levels are important as they help anyone reviewing the logs tune to the level of details they need for their use case.
 Skipping logging levels to use one generic level often leads to others turning off logging to reduce noise, which goes counter to the actual use of logging.

 Add in some logs to that `learn-auto-api/{{< langfile >}}`, like this: